elldeeone/rusty-kaspa/research/tor-integration/tor-integration-research.md

    - Extend `kaspad` args to accept Tor settings (enable flag, path to tor binary/control port, SOCKS endpoint, client-auth keys).
    - Thread new options into `Config`, `FlowContext`, and P2P services.
 2. **Outbound Peer Connections**
-   - Create a Tor-aware connector that wraps Tonic’s `Endpoint` with `hyper-socks2`, parameterized by the Tor SOCKS listener from the `TorProvider`.
+   - Create a Tor-aware connector that wraps Tonic’s `Endpoint` with a `tokio-socks` dialer, parameterized by the Tor SOCKS listener from the `TorProvider`, and expose it via `tower::service_fn`.
 3. **Inbound Hidden Service**
    - When Tor mode is enabled, bind the P2P listener locally (e.g., `127.0.0.1`) and publish the `.onion` via `TorProvider::listener`.
 Update address advertisement logic to include onion addresses and avoid leaking clearnet IPs.
    - Extend `NetAddress`/`ContextualNetAddress` and address-manager storage to support `.onion` peers (possibly with an enum discriminant for onion vs IP).